benbalter/open-source-for-government/index.md

 ### Communications

-Beyond the obvious initial announcement, there are several forms of ongoing communication that may require a bit of planning prior to release.
+Beyond the obvious initial announcement publicizing the release, there are several forms of ongoing communication that may require a bit of planning prior to release.
 Most successful, large-scale projects have a two-way (note: not announcement only) mailing list, to facilitate interaction among developers, as well as an official IRC channel or other real-time chat forum.
+Alternatively, many projects use the open-source collaboration tool [P2](http://p2theme.com) to coordinate development efforts.
+The goal here is to provide a means by which developers can communicate with one another (rather than with the agency); to make a web rather than a hub and spoke.
+If two like-minded developers would like to contribute to a project, they shouldn't have to go through an intermediary (e.g. the agency) to do so.

 ### Upkeep